Xtreme Mass Gainer is a hypercaloric supplement from the Xcore Nutrition brand and is one of the best selling products in its line in Portugal.

 A good choice in the post-workout and that's it.

-Residual values of fat, so there is not much to comment.
+Residual values of fat, therefore, there is not much to comment.

 A huge variety of vitamins and in interesting amounts, for those who do not use a multivitamin is an interesting addition.